gkchestertron/notes/README.md

 # pull your notes from your fork for easy sharing across any computers you use
 $ notes pull

+# serve notes with grip and open in browser
+$ notes serve
 ```

 ## Note On Private Repos